MicrosoftDocs/power-pages-docs/power-pages-docs/security/disable-anonymous-access.md

 1. Select **Save**.
 A message confirming success appears in green below the Governance Controls ribbon menu.

 > [!NOTE]
 > - While unauthenticated users will be prevented from viewing Dataverse data when this setting is enabled, these users can still write data to Dataverse.
-This is helpful in uses cases where users wish to submit anonymous feedback.
+This is helpful in use cases where users wish to submit anonymous feedback.

 ## Maker experience